bd2kccd/bd2kccd.github.io/docs_src/causal-cmd.md

-    --parallelized                    Yes if the search should be parallelized --penaltyDiscount <double>        Penalty discount (min = 0.0) --percentResampleSize <integer>   The percentage of resample size (min = 10%) --prefix <string>                 Replace the default output filename prefix in the format of <algorithm>_<numeric timestamp>.
+    --parallelized                    Yes if the search should be parallelized --penaltyDiscount <double>        Penalty discount (min = 0.0) --percentResampleSize <integer>   The percentage of resample size (min = 10%) --precomputeCovariances           True if covariance matrix should be precomputed for tubular continuous data --prefix <string>                 Replace the default output filename prefix in the format of <algorithm>_<numeric timestamp>.
     --quote-char <character>          Single character denotes quote.
-    --resamplingEnsemble <integer>    Ensemble method: Preserved (1), Highest (2), Majority (3) --resamplingWithReplacement       Yes, if sampling with replacement (bootstrapping) --seed <long>                     Seed for pseudorandom number generator (-1 = off) --semBicRule <integer>            Lambda: 1 = Chickering, 2 = Nandy --semBicStructurePrior <double>   Structure Prior for SEM BIC (default 0)
+    --resamplingEnsemble <integer>    Ensemble method: Preserved (1), Highest (2), Majority (3) --resamplingWithReplacement       Yes, if sampling with replacement (bootstrapping) --saveBootstrapGraphs             Yes if individual bootstrapping graphs should be saved --seed <long>                     Seed for pseudorandom number generator (-1 = off) --semBicRule <integer>            Lambda: 1 = Chickering, 2 = Nandy --semBicStructurePrior <double>   Structure Prior for SEM BIC (default 0)